Les Brumes d'Asceltis, artwork by Istin himself

 Merlin - La quête de l'épée, artwork by Nicolas Demare

 He also started new series such as 'Le Seigneur d'Ombre' with Dim D. (2003-2008), and 'Le Grimoire de Féerie' with Jean-Marie Minguez (2004-2006).
 He returned to the drawing pen himself for the series 'Les Brumes d'Asceltis', which is written by Nicolas Jarry since 2003.
-With artist François Gomès, he makes the series 'Les Terres de Sienn' since 2008 and he teamed up with Julien and Mathieu Akita on 'Les Aventures de Tom Sawyer' between 2007 and 2010.
+With artist François Gomès and co-scriptwriter Nicolas Pona he makes the series 'Les Terres de Sienn' since 2008 and he teamed up with Julien and Mathieu Akita on 'Les Aventures de Tom Sawyer' between 2007 and 2010.